Understanding Ship Model Testing – Construction & Types Of Facilities

 This process requires hydrostatic calculations which are done prior to the model-building stage.
 Great care is taken while moulding the model as small errors and imperfections can drastically alter the ship design which in turn could fail its purpose itself.

-Latest high-end computation techniques have made the purpose of ship model making easier, much like the mainstream shipbuilding industry itself!
+The latest high-end computation techniques have made the purpose of ship model making easier, much like the mainstream shipbuilding industry itself!

 It is needless to delve into the types of ship models as they are mostly scalped in the form of the main ship types, viz., bulk carriers, tankers, barges etc. Sometimes, these models are simply carved out in a simple boat like form where only the resistance, propulsive and basic hydrostatic calculations are of interest.